Get Your Booty Below Parallel, Mama

 Why would you take the SQUAT away from a pregnant and soon-to-be laboring woman?

 Here at BIRTHFIT, we support movement.
-We support weight-lifting right up there with yoga.
-Both require flexibility, strength, and sustainability.
+We train- mind, body, and soul- throughout the motherhood transition.
+We train smart and recover smarter.
+We focus on strength, endurance, stamina, balance, and range of motion.
 And, as you can see this translates nicely into what is possibly needed of a woman during labor.

-Yoga poses such as the one below (Malasana) are encouraged to be practiced by all of our BIRTHFIT clients preparing for labor.
+Yoga poses such as the one below (Malasana) are encouraged to be practiced by all of our BIRTHFIT mamas.

-We also take full advantage of Ido Portal‘s squat therapy when warming up at the gym or at home.
+We also take full advantage of Ido Portal‘s squat therapy when warming up at the gym or at home trying to enhance range of motion.

-Back squats, Front squats, and Overhead squats are the movements that we use to maintain strength throughout our full range of motion in ankles, hips, knees, and spine.
+Back squats, Front squats, and Overhead squats are the movements that we use to maintain strength as well as full range of motion in ankles, hips, knees, and spine.
+We program different squat variations throughout our online training program.
+And yes, some women may find that a certain type of squat is more comfortable than another.

 To squat is to LIVE.